FarhanIqbal2003/FarhanIqbal2003/README.md

 # 💫 Dot Net Consultant:
-I am currently working on Warehouse Management Solutions
+I am currently working on Warehouse Management, Human Resource and Payroll Solutions as well as monolith to microservice modernization.

 ## 🌐 Socials: